trifectatechfoundation/teach-rs/README.md

 7. Know why Rust features are the way they are

 The course outline can be found [here](./COURSE.md).
+You can find instructions on the installation of used tools [here](./INSTALLATION.md)

 ## About the project